Tall Timbers Research Station &

 Land Conservancy

 The Land Conservancy at Tall Timbers is accredited and recognized as one of the nation’s leading land trusts, protecting the distinctive landscape of South Georgia and North Florida in the Red Hills and beyond.
-Since establishment of the land trust in 1990, more than 160,000 acres have been permanently protected with conservation easements.
+Since establishment of the land trust in 1990, more than 161,000 acres have been permanently protected with conservation easements.
 Tall Timbers applies a holistic approach to planning and advocacy and land conservation efforts, utilizing the science and principles of fire ecology, sustainable forestry, wildlife management, and working lands conservation.
-Tall Timbers has been dedicated to the work of this Collaborative since the beginning and served as the lead partner in grant administration for previous project phases.

 About this Partner Project

 In the Red Hills Region of North Florida and beyond, prescribed fire is a vital component in maintaining native groundcover, habitat for several fire-dependent and fire-adapted Southeastern bird species.
-In this region, northern bobwhite, Bachman’s sparrow, brown-headed nuthatch, and Eastern towhee are just a few of the birds thriving on private lands carefully managed with prescribed growing-season burns.
-Fire on the ground in the growing season facilitates regeneration and seeding of native plant species such as wiregrass that carpet the floors of longleaf pine savannas in the region, home to a broad diversity of wildlife.
+In this region, northern bobwhite, Bachman’s sparrow, brown-headed nuthatch, Eastern towhee, and loggerhead shrike are among those species thriving on private lands carefully managed with prescribed growing-season burns.
+Fire on the ground in the growing season facilitates regeneration and seeding of native plant species such as wiregrass that carpet the floors of longleaf pine savannas, home to a broad diversity of wildlife.

 Crooked Creek